akashp1712/ml-akash/Projects/MNIST/README.md

 ----

-### Notes: Know that cross_val_score takes a lot of time as it trains the multiple models underhood and test especially In the case od SVM OvO and SVM OvR.
+#### Note: Know that cross_val_score takes a lot of time as it trains the multiple models underhood and test especially In the case od SVM OvO and SVM OvR.